AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

     source selection on extra fixtures, or attempt to mirror the fixtures if there are fewer.

--   <Keys.SoftKey>Align Programmer Attributes</Keys.SoftKey> will only align the attributes which are in the programmer, <Keys.SoftKey>Align All Attributes</Keys.SoftKey> will align all the attributes which are enabled by the mask.
-So for example if you want to align the tilt of some fixtures and you have set the tilt you want on an example fixture, <Keys.SoftKey>Align Programmer Attributes</Keys.SoftKey> would only change the tilt; but <Keys.SoftKey>Align All Attributes</Keys.SoftKey> would copy the pan setting from the source fixture as well.
+-   <Keys.SoftKey>Add To Programmer, Matching Source</Keys.SoftKey> will only align the attributes which are in the programmer, <Keys.SoftKey>Add All Attributes To Programmer</Keys.SoftKey> will align all the attributes which are enabled by the mask.
+So for example if you want to align the tilt of some fixtures and you have set the tilt you want on an example fixture, <Keys.SoftKey>AAdd To Programmer, Matching Source</Keys.SoftKey> would only change the tilt; but <Keys.SoftKey>Add All Attributes To Programmer</Keys.SoftKey> would copy the pan setting from the source fixture as well.

 -   <Keys.SoftKey>Palette References Maintained</Keys.SoftKey> will copy palettes from the source